-You need to know that I am deliberately keeping it both simple and low-tech as a retreat space with minimal distraction and as few electromagnetic interferences as possible: there is no phone or broadband, and no TV.
+You need to know that I am deliberately keeping it both simple and low-tech as a retreat space with minimal distraction and as few electromagnetic interferences as possible: there is no phone or broadband, no microwave, and no TV.
 (There is usually a mobile signal however.)

 There’s also no central heating (or any other heating beside the woodburner).
 Once it’s lit, the woodburner warms the whole cottage (wood provided).